opensafely-core/opencodelists/codelists/scripts/README.md

 # Bulk import codelists from a file

 `codelists/scripts/bulk_import_codelists.py` reads a file and creates new codelists/codelist versions.
-All new versions are created as "under review".
+By default, new versions are created as "under review";
+pass `--force-publish` to publish immediately.

 This script is intended to be run on a local machine, and will use the OpenCodelists API to create the new codelist versions.